zeepin/GCPs/English/GCP30_EN.md

 Steps:

 * Add TokenID prefix ap.;
-* It is judged whether the TokenID after the prefix is added has the corresponding address, and if it is empty, the input is incorrect;
+* deciding whether the newTokenID after the added prefix has the corresponding address, if empty, the input is incorrect;
 * Get the address

 ```c